Six things about … Aaron Sherinian31 Jul 2019 · 3 min read

 1. Aaron is an optimist.

-His former work as diplomat for the U.S. State Department has made him a “glass half full” man.
-It gave him long experience in opening doors that at first were stuck.
-“People instinctively want to move forward rather than be paralysed by the past.”
+His former work as a diplomat for the U.S. State Department has made him a “glass half full” man.
+It gave him a long experience in opening doors that at first were stuck.
+“People instinctively want to move forward rather than be paralyzed by the past.”
 His job at PMI fits that pattern.
 “My family and friends do not see my new job as an unthinkable departure from what I have been doing before.
 They can see a consistent thread in my career.
 After all, I have been a diplomat in plenty of places.”

 2. Aaron knows that respecting differences is key to constructive dialogue.

-“Wherever I have worked, I have learnt the importance of respect for people who are not exactly like you.
+“Wherever I have worked, I have learned the importance of respect for people who are not exactly like you.
 Good things can happen when you break through a taboo and get on with it.”
 He gets irritated when the issue gets polarized: smokers versus non-smokers, the industry versus regulators.
 “This needs to be about all sides working together towards a common end.
 The possibilities are too big and important for anything else.”

 3. Aaron sees emotion as a vital part of the solution.